 Banks do business from 8 or 9am to 1.30pm, Monday to Friday, sometimes closing at 1pm on Saturdays.
 Some banks extend business to 6pm during the week, though with reduced services.
 Post offices are open Mondays to Fridays from 8am to 7pm, closing at noon on Saturdays, and telephone offices are open daily from 8am to 10pm; in rural regions and smaller towns, expect hours to be shorter for both services.
 Museums are usually closed on Mondays.

-The three Ecuadorian networks use GSM 850 (Movistar and Porta) and GSM 1900 (Alegro) and soon 3G 850.
-However, roaming is not cheap, so if you expect to use your mobile or cell phone often, you should consider getting a phone and account in Ecuador.
-The SAE sells secondhand phones, or if you need one for a short period only, you could rent with wwww.rentacellular.net.
+The three Ecuadorian networks use GSM 850 (Movistar and Claro) and GSM 1900 (CNT), as well as 3G 850 and 1700/2100Mhz for LTE (4G), the latter is slowly being rolled out.
+However, roaming is not cheap, so if you expect to use your mobile phone often, you should consider buying a local SIM card; take identification.
+Mobile phones are very expensive in Ecuador.

 If you’re using an analogue (film) camera, consider bringing fast film (400ASA and above) for the gloom of jungles and forests, while 200ASA is more appropriate for the brighter conditions elsewhere.
 It’s best to bring your own film and batteries from home, but both are available in the bigger cities; check the expiry dates before purchase.
 You can transfer pictures taken with a digital camera onto disk or have them printed in the larger tourist centres to free up space on memory cards.
 Rechargeable batteries are ideal as the shelf-life of batteries bought in the Oriente or coast is often badly affected by heat and humidity.